brikis98/yevgeniy-brikman-homepage/_posts/2024-11-09-generations.md

 1. _Gen X: lack of trust for authority_.
 This explains so much of the distrust around COVID and vaccines.

-2. _Millenials: self-esteem_.
+2. _Millennials: self-esteem_.
 Man, did I hear that term a lot in middle and high school.
 It seems like it hasn't done much good, and may have done some harm.

 3. _Gen Z: safety_.
 This generation is highly focused on safe spaces, trigger warnings, and mental health.
 In some ways, this is good (e.g., removing taboos from mental health), but taken too far, it becomes a generation that sees itself as a victim at all times.
 And they can even use their victimhood as a weapon, something known as "crybuylling."